TheCrow1213/thecrow1213.github.io/index.md

 ## About

-My name is `John Crowe` and I am a software developer and consultant at Sogeti USA.
+I'm John Crowe!
+I'm a entry level software developer and consultant at Sogeti USA.
+I work and play in Austin, TX.
+Its a pretty cool deal.

 ## Recent Posts